mabicodes/hackathon-benatural/README.md

 - Trello (our team's Kanban board)
 ### Front-end TECHNOLOGIES:
 -  React :
- You'll need _"Node.js"_ to run this project in your computer.
+ > ⚠️ _You'll need _"Node.js"_ to run this project in your computer._
+> ⚠️ _"To get the Application running you'll need to run the frontend, backend and the table in h2-console server at the same time."_
  1. open the terminal and write `-cd client` to open de front-end folder and install these dependencies  :
     - `npm install`
     - `npm i react-router-dom@6.2.1`